DMT (dimethyltryptamine) is one of earth’s most powerful psychedelic substances.

 The place DMT takes you (wherever that may be) is undeniably geometric and chaotic.
 It consists of infinite fractals and ever-changing patterns.

 The deeper you go, the more complex the geometry gets.

 Andrés Gómez Emilsson of the Qualia Research Institute gives an excellent explanation of this in his talk on the hyperbolic geometry of the DMT experience.

 Emilsson and his team are working on a method for quantifying the depth of the DMT experience through the geometry of the experience.
-The idea is that by identifying the level of complexity of the geometric patterns encountered during the DMT trip, researchers are able to identify the depth of the experience into the DMT realm.
+The idea is that by identifying the level of complexity of the geometric patterns encountered during the DMT trip, researchers are able to identify the depth of the experience in the DMT realm.

 The Qualia Research Institute lists six distinct levels of the DMT realm:

-- Threshold — early effects of DMT involve enhanced HD vision and more vibrant colors
+- Threshold — early effects of DMT involve enhanced HD vision and more vibrant colors.

-- Chrysanthemum — the emergence of a textured fabric made up of intricate symmetrical shapes and bright colors (often looks like a chrysanthemum flower)
+- Chrysanthemum — the emergence of a textured fabric made up of intricate symmetrical shapes and bright colors (often looks like a chrysanthemum flower).

-- Waiting Room — the autostereogram forms around you and creates a room where you sit and wait for a while before moving on to the next stage
+- Waiting Room — the autostereogram forms around you and creates a room where you sit and wait for a while before moving on to the next stage.

 DMT entities are usually encountered at the breakthrough level.